WMJason/EB-NPC-DFS/README.md

 All files starting with "0_" are sample data (only partial data of what was used in the case study) due to the privacy policy of the City of Edmonton (CoE).

-In the python scripts, these two files are used frequently:  and "0_sp_lookups.pkl":
+In the python scripts, these two files are used frequently:

   "0_paths_with_legs_ALL_combined.jsonl.gz": is the "graph" of the CoE's road network built by the road network shapefile of CoE, python libraries "networkx", "shapely" and "geopandas"

   "0_sp_lookups.pkl": cotains the shortest path and intersection information for each pair of points (DFS sites and nonDFS sites)

 However, these files exceed the file size limit, so they are allowed to be uploaded here.

 ## Implementation